Last Updated on February 17, 2021

 Step 1 – Make the Plastic Ready to Recycle

 Open the containers and empty them and give the containers a quick wash.
-This is important to remove any contaminant from the plastic.
+This is important to remove any contaminants from the plastic.
 Any plastic with food material sticking to it can’t be recycled and just gets thrown away.
 So you need to wash the container before giving it for recycling.

 This somewhat keeps the quality of the plastic so that it has a chance of competing with the new plastics in the market and make some money.